dzmpr/kataloger/README.md

 kataloger -c ~/ProjectDir/project.configuration.toml
 ```

-Or you can omit all parameters if configuration file or catalogs are located in current working directory.
-In this mode kataloger trying to find all catalogs (files with `.versions.toml` extension) and configuration in `default.configuration.toml` file in current directory:
+Or you can omit all parameters, then kataloger employs following logic to run:
+* `default.configuration.toml` file in current working directory will be used as configuration file.
+*  Any file with `.versions.toml` extension found in the current directory or the `gradle` subdirectory (if it exists) is considered a catalog.

 ```commandline
 cd ~/ProjectDir